Rams Super Bowl history: When is the last time Los Angeles made it to, won the Super Bowl? - NBC Sports

 The Los Angeles have secured their spot in Super Bowl LVI with a 20-17 win over the San Francisco 49ers, and for the second year in a row a team will play in the Super Bowl at their home stadium.
-Matthew Stafford, Aaron Donald and Sean McVay will take on Joe Burrow, Ja’Marr Chase and the Cincinnati Bengals in the Super Bowl Sunday, February 13 on NBC and Peacock.
+Matthew Stafford, Aaron Donald and Sean McVay will take on Joe Burrow, Ja’Marr Chase and the Cincinnati Bengals in the Super Bowl Sunday, February 13 on NBC and Peacock with coverage beginning at 12:00 p.m.
+ET.

 RELATED: When is the Super Bowl this year?
 Date, TV channel, halftime show, time